• Skip to primary navigation

 Absolutely.
 When you think about it, cooking with black beans is no different to using other legumes such as chickpeas, lentils, or kidney beans (all great sources of plant-based protein and popular ingredients in vegetarian curries).

 While this recipe uses black beans, in reality you could swap these out for any tinned beans you like.
-Alternatively, try using black beans in soup, sweet potato and black bean chilli or jackfruit and black bean tacos.
+Alternatively, try using black beans in soup, dip, burgers, tacos, sweet potato and black bean chilli, or breakfast black beans.

 Can I use dried beans?